Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên05/10/2023

 Helen Hannam, 36, lives in England.
-After returning home from a trip with her husband, Mark Hannam, she suddenly suffered from poor vision.
+After returning home from a trip with her husband, Mark Hannam, she suddenly suffered from poor eyesight.
 Her vision was visibly blurred, according to The Daily Mirror (UK).

 Tưởng mình bị trầm cảm, người phụ nữ đi kiểm tra mới phát hiện ung thư não - Ảnh 1.

 Helen went to see her doctor and was diagnosed with depression and migraines.
 However, Helen did not think she was depressed.
-Therefore, she did not take the anti-depressants prescribed by her doctor.
+Therefore, she did not take the antidepressants prescribed by her doctor.

 After a thorough examination, the doctor discovered a tumor in her brain.
-The brain tumor was identified as an astrocytic brain tumor, which develops from astrocytes in the brain.
+The brain tumor was identified as an astrocytic tumor, which develops from astrocytes in the brain.
 The tumor grows rapidly and is classified as brain cancer.
 It was only after she had a seizure that the doctor discovered the brain tumor.
 The doctor said that if Helen had continued for another 4-6 weeks, she might not have survived.

 In fact, some signs of brain cancer are quite similar to depression, so they are easily misdiagnosed.
 Doctors can only make an accurate diagnosis after performing specialized tests.
-Common symptoms of brain tumors include persistent headaches, vision loss, seizures, nausea, vomiting, weakness, and numbness in some parts of the body.
+Common symptoms of brain tumors are persistent headaches, vision loss, seizures, nausea, vomiting, weakness, and numbness in some parts of the body.

 Currently, Ms. Helen has to go to the hospital for regular check-ups to detect early if the tumor recurs.